Wiki · Concept · Last reviewed June 23, 2026

 Load balancing.
 Training usually needs auxiliary losses or routing constraints so the model does not overload a small number of experts while ignoring others.

 Distributed systems.
-Large MoE models require careful sharding, communication, batching, and inference engineering because experts may live on different devices.
+Large MoE models require careful sharding, all-to-all communication, batching, expert placement, and inference engineering because experts may live on different devices.

 Why It Matters